uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Second, they enable people to communicate non-verbally and process their emotions.
 Third, ceremonies create an environment where change is made possible; world views, identities, and relationships with others are transformed.[^186]

-Those in attendance at TRC events learned to acknowledge and respect Indigenous ceremonies and protocols by participating in them.
+Those in attendance at =|TRC=Truth and Reconciliation Commission of Canada= events learned to acknowledge and respect Indigenous ceremonies and protocols by participating in them.
 The Commission intentionally made ceremonies the spiritual and ethical framework of our public education work, creating a safe space for sharing life stories and bearing testimonial witness to the past for the future.

 The Commission’s National Events were designed to inspire reconciliation and shape individual and collective memory by demonstrating the core values that lie at the heart of reconciliation: respect, courage, love, truth, humility, honesty, and wisdom.